Marlborough is situated in the north east corner of the South Island, easily accessible by ferry, train, air, or road.

 Marlborough's main town, Blenheim, has a population of 24,183 and is the hub of the famous Marlborough wine district.
 Naturally the town features many fine restaurants focused on local wines and food.
 It also has a stylish public art gallery, a museum and colonial village, glorious public and private gardens to visit, theatres and cinemas and shops to explore.

 From Blenheim you can take wine and food tours, garden tours, riverboat cruises or start a day exploring from the i-SITE Visitor Centre at Blenheim Railway Station.

-Seddon township, 20 minutes south of Blenheim, services the agricultural and viticultural communities of the Awatere Valley.
+Seddon township, population 507, is 20 minutes south of Blenheim and services the agricultural and viticultural communities of the Awatere Valley.
 A few shops cover essential supplies, while a new café/art gallery/wine bar offers tastings of local wines.

 Blenheim regularly claims the highest sunshine hours in New Zealand, and has low rainfall.
 Each season in Marlborough has its distinct appeal: summer brings long warm days and stunning evenings; autumn promises clear, still days, a blaze of vineyard colour, and is one of the best times to explore; winter is short and may bring a spectacular rim of snow on the distant high country mountains; spring arrives with a sudden burst of cherry blossom and leaf, and the opening of gardens to view.